Steve Salis: Early life

-Steve Salis was born in 1983 to a working-class family in New Hampshire.
-His father ran a gas station and his mother did different small jobs.
-As a child, he was good at basketball and got a scholarship to the University of New Hampshire.
-Salis studied economics and business administration in college but dropped out and moved to New York City.
+Salis was born in Nashua, New Hampshire in 1983 to a working-class family.
+His father operated a gas station and his mother worked a variety of jobs.
+He attended the University of New Hampshire on a basketball scholarship, studying economics and business administration before leaving school and relocating to New York City, where he supported himself working in nightlife as a doorman before transitioning into hospitality.

 Career

-Salis began his career in the fashion industry in New York City and later he started giving advice to restaurants and bars on how to run their business better.
+Salis began his career in the fashion industry in New York City before transitioning into hospitality consulting, advising restaurants and bars on operations, management and growth.